Aitken Robertson Criminal Law Office in Oshawa

 All of our lawyers work with founding lawyer Richard Aitken, who brings over 35 years of criminal law experience to his position as a mentor.
 Richard has dedicated his career to criminal defence with many of his cases focusing on driving under the influence cases.
 Those facing provincial offences will be defended by paralegal Jami Sanftleben, who remained with Aitken Robertson full time after completing his licensing hours with us.
 In addition to defending those with provincial charges, Jami assists lawyers with research.
 Phil is also assisted by, and a mentor to lawyer, Channdeep Singh Nagi, who practiced law in India for 2 years before moving to Canada.
 His passion for criminal law remained strong throughout his move, and after studying at Osgoode Hall in Toronto he took on a position with Aitken Robertson to become fully licensed in Ontario.

 Our Oshawa office is also the primary office of a number of our administrative staff members, including the office manager Madeline Driscoll.
 Madeline has been with Aitken Robertson since the beginning and oversees all of the day to day operations of the firm, including staffing, finance, documentation and client relations.
-Susan Cornett acts as Aitken Robertson’s financial administrative assistant, handling clients’ accounts and building custom payment plans.
+Although currently working out of our Lindsay office, Susan Cornett acts as Aitken Robertson’s financial administrative assistant, handling clients’ accounts and building custom payment plans for clients in Oshawa.
 Susan brings fourteen years of experience in policing to the team, after working as an intelligence officer in the United Kingdom before moving to Canada.
 She has been with Aitken Robertson for over a decade.

 Aitken Robertson believes all those who face charges deserve quality, experienced criminal defence regardless of their finances.
 That’s why we offer free 30-minute consultations, flat rate billing, and interest-free payment plans.